As the headquarters of the Department of Defense for the United States, you may not think the building is open to the public.

 Some tours will also visit the Hall of Heroes where all of the names of the recipients of the Medal of Honor are listed as well as an actual Medal of Honor medallion.

-Tour itineraries and commentary topics are subject to change at any time.
+Tour itineraries and commentary topics are subject to change at any time based on what’s going on that day and what the tour guides choose to focus on.

 There are no stops when you are on the tour and the tour is almost always in a walking motion.

-After your tour, we encourage you to walk around the building following signs to the National September 11th Pentagon Memorial to visit this thought-provoking site before you exit the grounds.
+After your tour, I encourage you to walk around the building following signs to the National September 11th Pentagon Memorial to visit this thought-provoking site before you exit the grounds.

 The memorial, which honors the 184 victims who died in the Pentagon or on American Airlines flight 77, is approximately 15 minutes by foot from the Pentagon Metro station where you will exit the building after the tour.